mircoporetti/blog/content/blog/opinions-retro/index.md

 ### Follow things ByTheBook?

-Think about a book you read, which focuses on a specific topic, let's say on something related to architecture.
+Think about a book you read, which focuses on a specific topic, let's say on something related to architecture (but not necessarily).
 You read it, you found it amazing, everything makes a lot of sense, and you look forward to applying everything starting the next day.
 Soon you realize that the context where you are trying to apply it by the book makes you feel like you are trying to use a sledgehammer to crack a nut.

 So here comes the question: is it always a good idea to apply things exactly how they are described?
 The very short answer is: no. The most important thing is to understand the principles behind the concepts described.
-Sticking to the perfect ideal solution could lead to a lot of problems.
+Sticking to the exact/perfect/ideal solution could lead to a lot of problems.
 Instead, it's better to stay open to variants which fit better your context.

 ### Design patterns

 Design Patterns, oh dear Design patterns!
 You are so useful when we have to solve known problems, but how many times have you been implemented straight without going with a simpler implementation first, and then the code became unnecessarily more difficult to read and maintain?
 The best way to understand if it's worth introducing them is often the same: iterative approach.
 TDD can help a lot with it.

-### Everything generic from the start
+### Everything generic since the beginning

 In these years I've frequently seen this tendency: discussions between colleagues even before starting to work on the first version of a solution, or during the first code reviews, about how to make it more generic because "MAYBE, who knows in the future...".